Ted Sannella

 is in the final throes of publishing a manuscript Ted wrote oncalling

-traditional New England squares
+traditional New England squares.
+With an

 accompanying CD of Ted calling, compiled from live recordings at